Skip to Content

 Chiang Mai, like any big city, includes a variety of ways to get around.
 Here are the main ways:

-- Songthaew: These red trucks can be found everywhere around Chiang Mai.
+3. Songthaew: These red trucks can be found everywhere around Chiang Mai.
 It is basically a red truck with no tailgate and just two benches on each side and a railing to hang on to.
 It’s probably not the safest way to drive up a mountain in, but it sure is cheap.
-It costs about $1 for a quick stop around the city or around $15 to get a round trip up to see Doi Suthep.
-It definitely is a way to meet locals as some sit and wait until they’ve got a few extra people who want to go to the same spot and then it leaves.
+It costs less than $2 for a quick stop around the city or around $15 to get a round trip up to see Doi Suthep.
+It definitely is a way to meet others as some sit and wait until they’ve got a few extra people who want to go to the same spot and then it leaves.

-- Uber or Traditional Taxi: Of course, these are options too if you want to get around Chiang Mai.
+4. Traditional Taxi: Of course, this is an option too if you want to get around Chiang Mai.
+Ask the hotel for a recommended taxi company.

 Chiang Mai Hotels | Where to Stay in Chiang Mai, Thailand